 Two years later, at the very end of 2009 we were completely out of debt. (besides a car loan) And we were able to purchase our first house.
 We didn’t inherit any money or things, we didn’t have any jobs that made us rich, we didn’t win the lottery.
 We scrimped and saved and did whatever we could (including living in a camper) to get us back on our feet.

-Are in the middle of a trying time right now?
+Are you in the middle of a trying time right now?
 Living from paycheck to paycheck?
 Or even wondering where the next paycheck is coming from?
 I hope that today’s article will give you a few ideas and some (realistic!) inspiration to get through this time.

 Stick with Simple, Healthy Meals

 Many people assume that packaged products are less expensive than healthy foods.
 While it can appear that they are cheaper since they are all packaged together (ie: $2.50 for Hamburger Helper).
 They are not when you get down to crunching the numbers.
 (Here’s my own breakdown of what make-your-own Hamburger Helper would be.)
-I also have several different recipes like this one in my book!)

 When you are shopping, stick with staples like beans and rice.
 For produce, buy inexpensive fruits and veggies such as bananas, carrots, and celery.
 These items are much easier on your budget than the more expensive produce and generally, they provide the same amount of nutrition.
 It’s important to choose healthy foods, especially when you have a very limited budget, as you might be able to save on future healthcare costs.